 Computer configuration > Administrative Templates > Windows Components > Windows Update

-On the right-side, double-click on the entry labelled Configure Automatic Updates to open its properties.
+On the right-side, double-click on the entry labeled Configure Automatic Updates to open its properties.

-And if you want to disable update, please refer to our how to turn off automatic updates in Windows 10 guide for detailed instructions.
+And if you want to disable updates, please refer to our how to turn off automatic updates in Windows 10 guide for detailed instructions.

-This will remove the message only from Privacy section
+This will remove the message only from the Privacy section

-Step 2: Once Settings app is launched, click Privacy.
+Step 2: Once the Settings app is launched, click Privacy.

-Note that this method is applicable only to Windows 10 Pro edition as Group Policy Editor is not part of Home edition.
+Note that this method applies only to Windows 10 Pro edition as Group Policy Editor is not part of Home edition.

-Step 1: Type Gpedit.msc in Start menu or Run command box and then press Enter key.
+Step 1: Type Gpedit.msc in Start menu or Run command box and then press the Enter key.